kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

   - [ ] If not, recommend conversion
   - [ ] Retain original formats
 - [ ] Check whether software needed is readily available
-  - [ ] Suggest open source options, if applicable and appropriate
+  - [ ] Suggest open-source options, if applicable and appropriate
   - [ ] Ensure software and software version is documented
 - [ ] Convert any data visualization(s) that are not accessible (e.g., R [visualizations](https://github.com/DataCurationNetwork/data-primers/blob/master/R%20Data%20Curation%20Primer/R-data-curation-primer.md#accessibility-considerations), which need to be converted for screen reader use, or visualizations that do not meet color contrast guidelines) Reorganize files as appropriate
 - [ ] Standardize file names